For many families, childcare vouchers will save them more money than Tax-Free Childcare (TFC). Help your staff understand what’s best for them.

 We’ve put together a toolkit to help you promote your scheme and explain TFC to your employees.
 This will help them to make the right choice once TFC launches.
 If you have a scheme with us, we’ll also talk to your employees who take childcare vouchers, to help them understand their options.

-- Let your employees know that your childcare voucher scheme will still run, but only for those who join the scheme before April 2018
+- Let your employees know that your childcare voucher scheme will still run after it closes to new entrants

 - Share this website and tools with them to help them understand their options